Dry vs wet torrefaction of oxytree biomass: A comparative study on fuel properties and energy yield

 dc.rights.urihttp://creativecommons.org/licenses/by/4.0/

-dc.titleDry vs wet torrefaction of oxytree biomass: A comparative study on fuel properties and energy yield
+dc.titleDry vs wet torrefaction of oxytree biomass: A comparative study on fuel properties and energy yielden_EN

 Pliki